learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 isNaN(42)      // Returns false
 isNaN(true)    // Returns false
 ```

-To read more about `NaN`, see *A Drip of Javascript*'s post titled [The Problem with Testing for NaN in JavaScript](http://adripofjavascript.com/blog/drips/the-problem-with-testing-for-nan-in-javascript.html).
+To read more about `NaN`, see the *A Drip of Javascript*'s post titled [The Problem with Testing for NaN in JavaScript](http://adripofjavascript.com/blog/drips/the-problem-with-testing-for-nan-in-javascript.html).

 ## Resources